 Don’t Worry, Swim Happy!

-The pool is run by the Aquatics Director with a staff of four lifeguards who are all American Red Cross certified in lifeguarding and CPR/First Aid.
+The pool is run by the Aquatics Director with a staff of three lifeguards who are all American Red Cross certified in Lifeguarding/CPR/First Aid/AED.

 Frequently Asked Questions: